 We get there by sailing up the Nile, that source of all good things in Egypt.
 Turning off the river into one of the artificial canals that have been sprouting up all over the country in recent decades, we cover a few more miles to arrive at a neatly cut little harbor.
 Once full of rude barges off-loading their cargoes of Tora limestone and First Cataract granite when construction was in full swing, it now houses mostly sleek ships of state and pleasure like our own.
 From our ship in the harbor, we can look up the plateau’s eastern slope, seeing the Pyramids of Khufu, Khafre, and Menkaure stretching out in a neat line from northeast to southwest.
 (The place almost certainly wasn’t originally planned this way — Khufu probably thought his pyramid was destined to stand alone when he first chose the plateau — but it was natural for the Egyptian builders, with their love of order and mathematical symmetry, to add onto it in such a fashion.)
 Just at the shoreline of the harbor, behind a lovely rectangular temple, crouches the Sphinx, staring out impassively at us, as it does at every new arrival.

 Still under the gaze of the Sphinx, we disembark onto a quay and walk up a ramp toward the entrance to his temple.
 A set of double doors — one carved with reliefs representing Upper Egypt, the other Lower Egypt — are set into a red-granite facade.
 Passing through the doors, we walk through a sanctuary to enter a colonnaded courtyard paved in sparkling alabaster, with walls clad in more alabaster along with Tora limestone and granite.
 Statues of Khafre are set into niches on either wall, and a glistening white altar stands in the center of the space, ready to receive our sacrifices.
-Perhaps, because we are Very Important Visitors — this is our fantasy, after all! — a delegation of priests is waiting for us here, with sizzling meats whose aroma fills the air and gourds full of heady wine.
+Perhaps, because we are Very Important Visitors — this is our fantasy, after all! — a delegation of priests is waiting for us here, with gourds full of heady wine and platters piled high with sizzling meats whose aroma fills the air.
 We partake, and we also give the gods and the departed pharaohs who have now joined them their due.

 We pass out of the temple on its other side into the causeway that runs up the plateau toward the Pyramid of Khafre.
 It’s a totally enclosed space, with the exception only of some openings for light and ventilation near the ceiling.
 Its floor is made of finely worked basalt, its walls and ceiling cool limestone.
 Everywhere along its length it bursts with color, being covered with painted bas-reliefs depicting every walk of Egyptian life, from the pharaoh to ordinary laborers in the fields or on the river.
 We are seeing, we realize, the living image of maat: an orderly society, productive and happy, in tune with the natural and the supernatural world.
 Is it just a touch idealized?
 Of course — but then, this is a place of worship and celebration.